 What the carbon finance delivers

-The funding of this education programme, employment of staff in the Durabric facilities, and cost parity with traditional burnt bricks would not have been possible without carbon finance.
+The funding of this education programme, employment of staff in the DURABRIC facilities, and cost reduction to bridge the gap with the traditional burnt bricks would not have been possible without carbon finance.